British Olympians expected to win up to 70 medals in Tokyo

 It's also the first time at a summer Olympic Games that Britain has more female than male athletes with 201 women and 175 men.

-At 2016 Rio Olympic Games, Britain finished second in the medal table, with 27 golds, 23 silvers and 17 bronzes.
-British athletes finished on podium in 17 sports.
+At the 2016 Rio Olympic Games, Britain finished second in the medal table, with 27 golds, 23 silvers and 17 bronzes.
+British athletes finished on the podium in 17 sports.

 Britain is a powerhouse in cycling, as their riders have collected at least six gold medals in each edition of the previous three Olympics.
 The country is also perennially strong in rowing, sailing and equestrian events.